rickosborne/cascades/md/23-3-5-and-his-lovely-assistant.md

 He waved it at me, his voice trembling.

 I bent instead of kneeling.
-We're not supposed to, not just because I may as well ask for some rowdy passenger to smack me on the ass.
+We're not supposed to bend over, not just because I may as well ask for some rowdy passenger to smack me on the ass.
 It's also bad for balance—one air pocket and we could take a header into a passenger or seat.

 I glanced back at 27 and noticed that Irene wasn't visible.